Silicon-Ghati/Bulk-Certificate-Maker/README.md

 Mail them to respective email ids and save the data of the certificates for verification purposes

 ## Prep.
 To Generate Certificates :blue_book::pencil2:
-- Design your certificate
+- Design your certificate with name cert.jpg and put inside root folder
-- Determine the coordinates for the name to be placed on the certificate
+- Determine the coordinates for the name,id,date to be placed on the certificate
-- Check Eveything
-- Put your font and set its name as fontname.ttf, fontid.ttf
+- Put your font on root folder and set its name as fontname.ttf, fontid.ttf
-- Keep designed your certificate named cert.jpg
-- keep the .xlsx file in the same folder with name file.xlsx
+- keep the excel .xlsx file in root with name file.xlsx
 - Make Sure the .xlsx file has following column in exact same shape:
   - Name
   - Email
+- Enter you mail,pass from which you will send in send mails in SENDER_EMAIL, SENDER_EMAIL_PASSWORD respectively
 - Enter what you want to write for title, contents of mail in "title", "mailtext" respectively
 - Enter your uid for certificate in id
 - Make a folder named out in the same directory.
+- Star this repo

 # You are ready to run :heavy_check_mark:
 + Install python and the dependancies required to run this script